 If you need to exchange your driving licence issued outside the EU or EEA countries for a Lithuanian licence, you will need to pass both a theory and a practical exam at Regitra.
-You can skip the tests if your license meets any of the following criteria:
+You can skip the tests if your licence meets any of the following criteria:

-To get a driver’s license in Lithuania, you’ll need a valid medical certificate from a healthcare facility here.
+To get a driver’s licence in Lithuania, you’ll need a valid medical certificate from a healthcare facility here.
 Unfortunately, health checks done abroad aren’t accepted, so you’ll need to visit a local medical facility for this.

 IMPORTANT: